paulrlea/pubnotes/source/content/Notes/Physics Hub.md

 > This page does not exist yet
 ## [[Introductory Electromagnetic Theory]]
-Your second bog standard course, in electromagnetic theory.
+Your second @Fall 2025bog standard course, in electromagnetic theory.
 Maxwell's laws in integral form, circuits, and the wave nature of light.

 > This page is a WIP
 ## [[Theoretical Mechanics]]: